johannes-qvarford/johannes-qvarford.github.io/_posts/2017-11-23-smw-hacking.md

 I quickly realized that the level editor was very limiting, so I started learning assembly for the SNES to program new enemies.
 I released demo versions for two rom hacks: Super Mario World: Kaizo Returns and Waluigi's Treasure Hunt.

-The patch for Waluigi's Treasure Hunt is available <a href="/assets/waluigis-treasure-hunt.ips">here</a>.
+Feel free to download the <a href="/assets/waluigis-treasure-hunt.ips">patch for Waluigi's Treasure Hunt</a>.
 In order to play through it, you need a legal copy of a Super Mario World ROM and an SNES emulator like ZSNES.

-A playthrough of New Super Mario World: Kaizo Returns by AuthenticZac is available <a href="https://www.youtube.com/playlist?list=PL18DB9F871D181135">Here</a>.
+There is a <a href="https://www.youtube.com/playlist?list=PL18DB9F871D181135">playthrough of New Super Mario World: Kaizo Returns</a> by AuthenticZac available online.

-A test run of Waluigi's Treasure Hunt by FPZero is available <a href="https://www.youtube.com/watch?v=pyrkWtAfaJ0">
+You can also watch a <a href="https://www.youtube.com/watch?v=pyrkWtAfaJ0">test run of Waluigi's Treasure Hunt</a> by FPZero.
-Here</a>